The German market potential for coffee

 According to PRODCOM figures, Germany has the largest coffee roasting industry in Europe, with a sold production volume of 551 thousand tonnes in 2018, at a value of €1.6 billion.
 Sold production volumes of roasted coffee increased slightly between 2014 and 2018, growing 0.9% on average annually.

 Large coffee roasters in Germany include Tchibo, Jacobs, Dallmayr, J.J.
 Darboven and Melitta.
 Nestlé also has large roasting facilities in Germany.
 In 2014, Nestlé opened Europe’s largest Dolce Gusto coffee capsule plant in Germany.
 Examples of small-scale roasters are Backyard Coffee and Bergbrand, which cater to niche markets.
 To find more roasters in Germany, have a look at the database of the German Coffee Association.

 Germany is the largest coffee consumer market in Europe

 Germany has the highest volumes of coffee sales in Europe.
 In 2018, the country accounted for 26% of the total European coffee consumption, with 367 thousand tonnes of green coffee and instant coffee.
 Consumers in Germany prefer Arabica and lightly roasted coffees.
 In line with this preference, there has been a shift towards Brazilian naturals and other mild flavours within the Arabica group.

-Germany’s per capita coffee consumption is not among Europe’s highest, but at approximately 5.5 kg per year, it still above the European average of approximately 5 kg.
-Germany’s per capita coffee consumption is expected to increase only slightly in the coming years by 0.2%.
+Germany’s per capita coffee consumption is not among Europe’s highest, but at approximately 6.5 kg per year, it still well above the European Union average of approximately 5.2 kg.
+Between 2018 and 2019, annual per capita consumption grew by 1.2%.

 - Look up the websites of the Port of Hamburg and the ports of Bremen and Bremerhaven to learn more about the ports themselves and potential trade partners based there.